LeyAylen6/Mini-API/README.md

 ### 📌 How to get started?

-This project requires a `.env` backend and frontend file in the root directory to configure your database and server.
+This project requires a `.env` frontend file in the root directory to configure your database and server.

 #### Frontend Setup: